Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageServiceMetricsProperty.md

 ### -MetricsType
 Specifies a metrics type.
-This cmldet sets the Azure Storage service metrics type to the value that this parameter specifies.
+This cmdlet sets the Azure Storage service metrics type to the value that this parameter specifies.
 The acceptable values for this parameter are: Hour and Minute.

 ```yaml